 The Easiest Way to Make Guitar Videos for Instagram

 When looking at what other people are doing on platforms like Instagram and TikTok, I’ve found that a lot of players are using this method occasionally, or sometimes it’s the only method they’re using.
-However, there are many that are recording higher quality audio, and for that, you’ll need to use a DAW.
+However, many are recording higher-quality audio, and for that, you’ll need to use a DAW.

 First, I’m going to walk you through what you need to make guitar videos for Instagram using the least amount of equipment possible.
 This is the quick and dirty way that only involves your phone and a ring light.

 I use an iPhone 7 Pro and I find it’s more than enough for recording audio and video.
 I also own an iPhone 6s but I find the gap between these two devices is big in terms of quality.